 We believe in an oral approach, with lessons conducted largely in the foreign language, supported by careful study and practice of grammar and vocabulary.
 We aim to develop the skills of listening, reading, speaking and writing through a wide range of activities including: class oral work, pair work, group work, acting out dialogues, vocabulary learning, oral and written grammar drills, listening to and watching recorded material, songs, playing language games, dictation, using interactive computer resources, memorising talks and writing compositions.

 Assessment takes the form of regular end of unit tests in listening, reading and writing, along with end of year examinations, which also include an assessment of oral proficiency.
-Every pupil is given a teacher-assessed level at the end of Third Year.
-About 30% of any year group reach level 7.

 Exam Board: AQA.